openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 * Read and store the new `guaranteedCPUs` configuration.
 * Remove the `guaranteedCPUs` from the `defaultCpuSet` so that shared containers are excluded from the `guaranteedCPUs` when their affinity is set.
 * Extend the cpu_manager_state to include a new `guaranteedCpuSet` tracking the available CPUs.
-* When a guaranteed QoS container using whole CPUs is created, allocate CPUs from the `guarateedCpuSet` instead of the `defaultCpuSet` and set the CPU affinity to match.
+* When a guaranteed QoS container using whole CPUs is created, allocate CPUs from the `guaranteedCpuSet` instead of the `defaultCpuSet` and set the CPU affinity to match.

 The next piece is to let the Kubernetes Scheduler take the split shared and guaranteed CPUSets into account when